dipranjan/dsinterviewqns/contents/Algorithms/Big O Analysis.md

 n is the input size and c is a positive constant
 ```

-To get an idea of how Big-O notation in is calculated, let's take a look at some examples of constant, linear, and quadratic complexity.

-## Constant Complexity ($O(C)$)

-The complexity of an algorithm is said to be constant if the steps required to complete the execution of an algorithm remain constant, irrespective of the number of inputs.
-The constant complexity is denoted by $O(c)$ where $c$ can be any constant number.

-Let's write a simple algorithm in Python that finds the square of the first item in the list and then prints it on the screen.

-## An Analogy
+## Analogy
-Imagine the following scenario: You've got a file on a hard drive and you need to send it to your friend who
-lives across the country.
+Imagine the following scenario: You've got a file on a hard drive and you need to send it to your friend who lives across the country.
 You need to get the file to your friend as fast as possible.
 How should you send it?

 Most people's first thought would be email, FTP, or some other means of electronic transfer.
-That thought is
-reasonable, but only half correct.
+That thought is reasonable, but only half correct.
 If it's a small file, you're certainly right.
-It would take 5 - 10 hours to get to an airport, hop on a flight, and
-then deliver it to your friend.
+It would take 5 - 10 hours to get to an airport, hop on a flight, and then deliver it to your friend.
 But what if the file were really, really large?
 Is it possible that it's faster to physically deliver it via plane?

 Yes, actually it is.
 A one-terabyte (1 TB) file could take more than a day to transfer electronically.
-It would be
-much faster to just fly it across the country.
-If your file is that urgent (and cost isn't an issue), you might just
-want to do that.
+It would be much faster to just fly it across the country.
+If your file is that urgent (and cost isn't an issue), you might just want to do that.
 What if there were no flights, and instead you had to drive across the country?
-Even then, for a really huge
-file, it would be faster to drive.
+Even then, for a really huge file, it would be faster to drive.

-## Time Complexity
+### Time Complexity

 This is what the concept of asymptotic runtime, or big $O$ time, means.
-We could describe the data transfer
-*algorithm* runtime as:
+We could describe the data transfer *algorithm* runtime as:
 - Electronic Transfer: $O(s)$, where $s$ is the size of the file.
-This means that the time to transfer the file
-increases linearly with the size of the file.
+This means that the time to transfer the file increases linearly with the size of the file.
 (Yes, this is a bit of a simplification, but that's okay for these purposes)
 - Airplane Transfer: $O(1)$ with respect to the size of the file.
-As the size of the file increases, it won't take
-any longer to get the file to your friend.
+As the size of the file increases, it won't take any longer to get the file to your friend.
 The time is constant.

 ```{figure} ../Algorithms/images/image17.PNG
 ---